 Many companies assist the employee’s spouse or partner, helping him or her to capitalize on the expatriate experience gained and re-enter the job market in the home country.

-Companies are sometimes tempted to scrimp on repatriation benefits to reduce costs, but carefully considered repatriation support can help them to retain valued employees and to leverage the knowledge these employees have gained abroad.
+Companies are sometimes tempted to scrimp on repatriation benefits to reduce costs.
+However, carefully considered repatriation support can help them retain valued employees and leverage the knowledge these employees have gained abroad.

 Download the International Relocation Best Practices White Paper to understand the international relocation trends and best practices that will help you to assess your global mobility policies in light of current realities, including: